What Is A Computer?

 Operating System (OS)

-Arguably the most important form of software, an OS is the graphical interface through which the user operates the computer.
+Arguably the most important form of software, an Operating System is the graphical interface through which the user operates the computer.
 Examples include Microsoft Windows, macOS, Linux, Android and iOS.

 These are installable or preloaded package programs that perform a given function or fulfill a utility purpose.
 They can be used to create art or music, produce written content, program other pieces of software, provide education or play games.
 Examples include Microsoft Office, Internet browsers, Image editing suites like Photoshop and much more.